billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

 features in the /data folder or to call the NASA AppEEARS API to obtain Temporal Chunk files also in the /data folder.

 4. /Extract:
-This folder contains all of the process to Extract the initial data before processing them and merging them into training datasets.
+This folder contains all of the process to extract the initial data before processing them and merging them into training datasets.
 Subfolders:
     a.
 NASA API:
-    This subfolder contains the code to call the API for the appropriate chunks and then downloading the results of the API call and saving the results as a Chunk .npy file.
-The `/Google Cloud Instances` inside the NASA API folder is the same fetch requests code but converted into runable Google Cloud Instance scripts to be ran on the cloud to have parallel running (multiple files running at the same time) and speed up the extraction process.
+    This subfolder contains the code to call the API for the appropriate chunks and then downloading the results of the API call and saving the results as a Chunk .npy file (numpy file).
+The `/Google Cloud Instances` inside the NASA API folder is the same fetch requests code but converted into runable Google Cloud Instance scripts to be run on the cloud to have multiple files running at the same time and speed up the extraction process.
 The appropriate chunks borders are also generated in this subfolder.

     Helpful link: https://github.com/nasa/AppEEARS-Data-Resources/blob/main/Python/tutorials/AppEEARS_API_Area.ipynb

     To use the files in extract, create a new .env file in the NASA API folder and add the following variables:
-        EARTHDATA_USERNAME = "username"
+        EARTHDATA_USERNAME = "$username"
-        EARTHDATA_PASSWORD = "password"
+        EARTHDATA_PASSWORD = "$password"
+    Both variables as strings without the "" e.g. EARTHDATA_USERNAME = BillXu7

     b.
 Requests:
     This subfolder contains the IDs of the API calls we have made.
 This way, we can fetch the request just by calling the